uses

 Here is mine.

 MONITOR – Apple Studio Display with regular glass.
 Almost everything I’ve been waiting for since 2016.
 Time to get rid of the disappointing ASUS PB279Q.
+The speakers are very good, but it’s true, the webcam is not.

 WEBCAM – The Logitech C920 HD Pro has been very solid for me since 2017.
 I occasionally wonder whether it’s time to upgrade to something with a resolution greater than 1080p, but I don’t suppose there’s a massive benefit to that.